 For information about using transit in Cambridge, please visit the Getting Around Cambridge by Transit page.

 The City works with the MBTA on an ongoing basis to modify bus stop locations and bus routing to improve travel times, service reliability, and safety.
 At the end of December 2016, the following changes will occur:

 - New Acorn Park Drive routing and bus stop: The MBTA will update the inbound routing of Bus Routes 62, 67, 76, and 84 (and 62/76 on Saturdays) toward Alewife Station to travel via Acorn Park Drive.
 This update will allow buses to avoid traffic on Route 2, saves through-riders travel time, and improves the bus stop for travelers to and from destinations along Acorn Park Drive.
 For more information, please view a press release from the MBTA.

 - Broadway at Galileo Galilei Way bus stop: In response to requests from the public and MBTA bus operators, the bus stop on Broadway at Galileo Galilei Way, heading toward Kendall Square, will be shifted to the far side of the intersection to improve operations and increase safety for all users.

 On December 15, a pilot Soofa Sign, which displays real-time bus, subway, and Commuter Rail arrival times, was installed in Porter Square.
 Please email any feedback to firstname.lastname@example.org or call 617/349-6959.

 New Bus Shelters

 Planned for the week of December 19, JCDecaux Boston will replace shelters at bus stops near three intersections in Cambridge.
-Please view the notices linked to below.
+Click below to view images of the new shelters.
 For more information, please email email@example.com or call 617/349-6959.